 Look forward to a better futureNo matter how bad things get, we always find a way to pull through.
 Help your customers envision the way forward to a brighter future.
 Your message should reflect that in every piece of marketing that you do.
 You might want to talk about better times in the past that viewers will enjoy, before looking ahead to the happier times to come, all while talking about the role that your products or services will play in that.

-Posted in Ad Design AdServer for Advertiser AdServer for Ad Agency Ad Strategies Video Ad Server by John Z May 20, 2020
+Posted in Ad Design AdServer for Advertiser AdServer for Ad Agency Ad Strategies Video Ad Server by John Z October 16, 2020 (first published May 2020)

 - Online advertising in a crisis or disaster